 No one should be content with a single observation of faint nothings, so I re-observed the star cloud on several occasions and confirmed my observation using friends' 18-inch and 24-inch telescopes.
 We invited several members of our clubs to view NGC 206 and every one of them was able to at least partially resolve the stellar association in each scope.

-Using a photo labeled with some of the brighter stars from Odewahn's paper, I was able to clearly see and identify six stars between magnitudes +14.8 and +15.8 in the 15-inch.
+Using a photo labeled with some of the brighter stars from Odewahn's paper, I was able to clearly see and identify four stars between magnitudes 15.5 and 16.2 in the 15-inch.
 I've included these in a drawing made using Photoshop that I hope will provide a useful tracking guide for your own explorations.

 While a 24-inch scope reveals even more stars, a 15-inch scope is easily up to the task of breaking out some of Andromeda's brightest blue supergiant stars from this magnificent clutch of stellar celebrities.
 Daring amateurs may even want to put a 10 or 12-inch scope to the task.
 I'd love to know what you'll see.

-** (Correction — June 2, 2020: I'm grateful to amateur astronomer Scott Harrington who kindly provided updated information about the nature of the star labeled 16.0 located northeast of the 14.8 magnitude star in the sketch above.
-Despite its stellar appearance, astronomer Paul Hodge and team used the Hubble Space Telescope to identify it as a massive young open cluster in M31 called BH05.
-You can read the details in their 2010 paper. )
+** (Correction and update — July 3, 2021: I'm grateful to amateur astronomer Scott Harrington who kindly provided correct information about the nature of the star labeled 16.0 in my original sketch, which I've completely updated.
+Astronomer Paul Hodge and team used the Hubble Space Telescope to identify it as a massive young open cluster in M31 called BH05.
+You can read the details in their 2010 paper.
+There exists the possibility that based on the warmer colors of the four stars described that one or more may not be true cluster members.
+I will further update in the weeks ahead.)